mattxyzeth/getlit/README.md

 1. Make sure you have Go 1.18 or > installed with `go version`.
 If not checkout https://go.dev/doc/install
 2. Clone the repo and run `make build`
 3. Initialize the CLI with `./dist/getlit init`
-4. Choose the Blockchain and network you'd like to use to grant access to your encrypted content.
+4. Choose the
+   [network](https://developer.litprotocol.com/support/supportedChains) you'd like to use to grant access to your encrypted content.
 5. Add an EVM compatible wallet private key for authentication.

 ***PRO TIP: turn on debug output with `LIT_DEBUG=true`***

-## Encrypt and store content
+## Encrypt and store condition
 1. Call `./dist/getlit encrypt` and type in the message you'd like to encrypt.
 End the input by typing `q` on a new line and enter.
 2. So far, this application only supports EVM contract conditions for